JasonBenn/nips-scraper/abstracts.md

 ### #502: Online Learning with Transductive Regret

 ### #503: Riemannian approach to batch normalization
+_Minhyung Cho,  Jaehyung Lee_

+Batch Normalization (BN) has proven to be an effective algorithm for deep neural network training by normalizing the input to each neuron and reducing the internal covariate shift.
+The space of weight vectors in the BN layer can be naturally interpreted as a Riemannian manifold, which is invariant to linear scaling of weights.
+Following the intrinsic geometry of this manifold provides a new learning rule that is more efficient and easier to analyze.
+We also propose intuitive and effective gradient clipping and regularization methods for the proposed algorithm by utilizing the geometry of the manifold.
+The resulting algorithm consistently outperforms the original BN on various types of network architectures and datasets.

 ### #504: Self-supervised Learning of Motion Capture